DJI Osmo Pocket 4: Specs, Price & US Availability

 DJI Pocket 4 Full Specs

-The leaked specs represent a generational upgrade from the Pocket 3 in nearly every category:
+The confirmed specs represent a generational upgrade from the Pocket 3 in nearly every category:

 | Spec | DJI Pocket 4 |